Cookie Policy

 Third parties may drop cookies on your computer or mobile device to serve advertising through our website.
 These companies may use information about your visits to this and other websites in order to provide relevant advertisements about goods and services that you may be interested in.
 They may also employ technology that is used to measure the effectiveness of advertisements.
 The information collected through this process does not enable us or them to identify your name, contact details or other personally identifying details unless you choose to provide these to us.

-You can block or delete cookies through your browser's privacy settings.
-Instructions for popular browsers are available here.
+- Desktop Browser Management: You can block or delete cookies through your browser's privacy settings.
+Instructions for popular web browsers are available at allaboutcookies.org/how-to-manage-cookies

-- Disabling strictly necessary cookies may prevent you from logging in or completing transactions.
+- Disabling necessary cookies will prevent you from using the site.

 We may update this section to reflect new technologies or regulatory requirements.
 Any material changes will be communicated via a banner on the website and the revision date will be noted at the top of this page.